Naveen7271/Chat-application/README.md

+# Chat-application
-# Chat-application using JavaScript , Socket.io , nodejs
+using JavaScript , Socket.io , nodejs.

-Download the code.
+Run the following commands

-run npm install express socket.io node app.js enjoy...
+npm install express socket.io

+node app.js

 Features
 ---
 Compared to Omegle, epsile isn't close to it in features